clstoulouse/motu/README.md

 ### <a name="InstallSecuritySSO">Motu and Single Sign On</a>
 In order to manage SSO (Single Sign On) connections to Motu web server, Motu uses an HTTPs client.
 All documentation about how to setup is written in chapter [CAS SSO server](#ConfigurationSystemCASSSO).

+## <a name="InstallationScalability">Install a scalable Motu over several instances</a>
+You have to install a [Redis server](https://redis.io/).
+(Motu has been tested with Redis 4.0.)
+To use Redis in order to share the request ids and status between all Motu instances, you just have to set the Redis settings in the [business configuration file](#RedisServerConfig).
+If this parameter is not set, the request id and status are stored in RAM.
+You have to share the [download folder](#motuConfig-extractionPath) folder between all instances with a NFS mount, GlusterFS or any other file sharing system.
+You have to set a frontal web server to server the [downloaded](#motuConfig-downloadHttpUrl) files from the Motu server and to load balance the requests between all Motu servers.

 # <a name="Configuration">Configuration</a>

 This chapter describes the Motu configuration settings.